Enforcement Lawyer Chicago

 The primary option for enforcing an award of monthly child support is the Petition for Rule to Show Cause.
 Once a complaining party demonstrates that the defending party is in violation of an Order/Judgment, a “Rule” is issued demanding that the defending party show through an evidentiary hearing that his or her “intent” as to the violation is innocent due to certain technical defenses.
 These may include such defenses as the minor child’s marriage to the impossibility of satisfying the Court’s Judgment due to a change in circumstances.
 That change in circumstances, which is generally a demonstrable and intervening inability to pay, entails a full hearing.

 This evidentiary hearing, which is in effect a mini-trial, requires that the civil rules regarding the entry of evidence, objections and testimony apply.
-Depending on the length of time the defending party is found to be in violation, child support awards can be substantial, especially when the timing and request for monetary sanctions, interest on the unpaid amount, and potential payment of your Chicago enforcement attorneys’ fees are calculated and factored into a wining petition for unpaid child support, also known as “retroactive” support.
-Chicago enforcement Attorneys’ fees are often awarded when a Court determines that non-compliance with an Order or Judgment is “without compelling cause or justification” and non-compliance as to a party’s obligation to pay child support is the one violation that defending parties are commonly jailed for until their support obligation has been satisfied.
+Depending on the length of time the defending party is found to be in violation, child support awards can be substantial, especially when the timing and request for monetary sanctions, interest on the unpaid amount, and potential payment of your attorneys’ fees are calculated and factored into a winning petition for unpaid child support, also known as “retroactive” support.
+Chicago Enforcement Attorneys’ fees are often awarded when a Court determines that non-compliance with an Order or Judgment is “without compelling cause or justification” and non-compliance as to a party’s obligation to pay child support is the one violation that defending parties are commonly jailed for until their support obligation has been satisfied.

 How does your firm help your clients with enforcement issues?